Source code for vindy.networks.base_model

 [docs] def print(self, z=None, mu=None, precision=3): for layer in self.sindy.layers: if isinstance(layer, SindyLayer): layer.print(z, mu, precision)

-[docs] def fit(self, x, y=None, validation_data=None, **kwargs): """ Wrapper for the fit function of the keras model to flatten the data if necessary.
-Parameters ---------- x : array-like Training data. y : array-like, optional Target data (default is None). validation_data : tuple or array-like, optional Data on which to evaluate the loss and any model metrics at the end of each epoch (default is None). kwargs : dict Additional arguments for the fit function.
-Returns ------- History A `History` object.
-Its `History.history` attribute is a record of training loss values and metrics values at successive epochs. """ # flatten and cast the input for i, x_ in enumerate(x): x_ = tf.cast(x_, self.dtype_) try: x[i] = self.flatten(x_) except tf.errors.InvalidArgumentError: x[i] = x_ if validation_data is not None: if isinstance(validation_data, tuple): validation_x, validation_y = validation_data else: validation_x = validation_data validation_y = None for i, x_ in enumerate(validation_x): try: validation_x[i] = x_ except tf.errors.InvalidArgumentError: validation_x[i] = x_ validation_data = (validation_x, validation_y) return super(BaseModel, self).fit( x, y, validation_data=validation_data, **kwargs )
+[docs] def fit(self, x, y=None, validation_data=None, **kwargs): """ Wrapper for the fit function to flatten the data if necessary.
+Parameters ---------- x : array-like Training data. y : array-like, optional Target data. validation_data : tuple or array-like, optional Validation data. **kwargs Additional keyword arguments passed to ``tf.keras.Model.fit``.
+Returns ------- History Training history object. """ # flatten and cast the input for i, x_ in enumerate(x): x_ = tf.cast(x_, self.dtype_) try: x[i] = self.flatten(x_) except tf.errors.InvalidArgumentError: x[i] = x_ if validation_data is not None: if isinstance(validation_data, tuple): validation_x, validation_y = validation_data else: validation_x = validation_data validation_y = None for i, x_ in enumerate(validation_x): try: validation_x[i] = x_ except tf.errors.InvalidArgumentError: validation_x[i] = x_ validation_data = (validation_x, validation_y) return super(BaseModel, self).fit( x, y, validation_data=validation_data, **kwargs )

 [docs] def build_sindy(self, z, mu): """ Build the model for the forward pass of the SINDy layer.
-Parameters ---------- z : array-like Latent state. mu : array-like Parameters.
-Returns ------- tuple Concatenated input for the SINDy layer and the output of the SINDy layer. """ # sindy dzdt = None if self.second_order: dzdt = tf.keras.Input(shape=(self.reduced_order,)) # in case we have parameters we add them to the input of the SINDy layer if mu is not None: mu = tf.keras.Input(shape=(mu.shape[1],)) # concatenate the state and the parameters to the input of the SINDy layer z_sindy = self.concatenate_sindy_input(z, dzdt, mu) z_dot = self.sindy_layer(z_sindy) return z_sindy, z_dot
+Parameters ---------- z : array-like of shape (n_samples, reduced_order) Latent state. mu : array-like of shape (n_samples, n_params), optional Parameters.
+Returns ------- tuple of tf.Tensor (z_sindy, z_dot) - SINDy input and predicted derivative. """ # sindy dzdt = None if self.second_order: dzdt = tf.keras.Input(shape=(self.reduced_order,)) # in case we have parameters we add them to the input of the SINDy layer if mu is not None: mu = tf.keras.Input(shape=(mu.shape[1],)) # concatenate the state and the parameters to the input of the SINDy layer z_sindy = self.concatenate_sindy_input(z, dzdt, mu) z_dot = self.sindy_layer(z_sindy) return z_sindy, z_dot